Helen Barry, General Education Teacher

 Jennifer Miller, English Language Learners Teacher

-For the past twelve years, Jennifer has been teaching sixth through twelfth grade English Language Learners in a small, public school in Brooklyn.
-She strives to engage her students by using a variety of media including paintings, sculptures, film, theater and songs.
-She greatly enjoys watching her students grow in terms of their language acquisition, and fosters in them an appreciation of their native countries and languages.
-She has worked in a variety of settings including Guayaquil, Ecuador and Phoenix, Arizona.
-Jennifer enjoys reading and writing fiction, traveling, gardening and dance.
+For the past twelve years, Jennifer has taught sixth through twelfth grade English Language Learners at a small public school in Brooklyn.
+She engages her students with a variety of arts media, including paintings, sculptures, film, theater, and music.
+She enjoys watching her students increase their language acquisition, and fosters an appreciation of their native countries and languages.
+Jennifer has also taught in a variety of settings in Guayaquil, Ecuador and Phoenix, Arizona.

 Joanne Riina, Visual Art Teacher

-Joanne has been teaching visual art for the past eight years at a public middle school in Chelsea.
-She uses an interdisciplinary approach that focuses on the creative process, the opportunity for revision, and imaginative risk taking.
-She strives to keep her students connected to the art world by providing genuine art viewing experiences, which allow for a transfer of knowledge from the classroom to the art world, and personal internalization.
+Joanne has taught visual art for the past eight years at a public middle school in Chelsea.
+She uses an interdisciplinary approach that focuses on the creative process, the opportunity for revision, and imaginative risk-taking.
+She strives to keep her students connected to the art world by taking them to various art exhibitions in the city throughout the school year.

 Cory Schneider, English and History Teacher

-Cory teaches seventh grade English and history at an independent school on Manhattan’s Upper West Side, where he has worked since receiving his Masters in Education from New York University.
-In the classroom, he uses unconventional texts and projects to help his students explore the material they’re learning.
-Outside of the classroom, he uses unsavory reality television to balance his appreciation for literature and the fine arts.
+Cory teaches seventh grade English and history at an independent school on Manhattan’s Upper West Side, where he has worked since receiving his Masters degree in Education from New York University in 2011.
+He often uses unconventional texts and projects to help his students explore and learn.

 Jonathan Wang, English Teacher

 Jonathan teaches English at a private school in Lower Manhattan.
-He hopes to enrich the school’s interdisciplinary approach to learning by taking advantage of the myriad opportunities offered by New York City’s generous and richly diverse arts community.
+He hopes to enrich the school’s interdisciplinary approach to learning by taking advantage of the myriad opportunities offered by New York City’s diverse arts community.